hhhannna/ios-development/README.md

 instructions.
 Read carefully each exercise instruction from issues.

 ### README.md
-Each project/excercise should include README.md file which contains information about your exercise work.
-Describe how the exercise is done and how it works and/or is there still some errors.
+Each project should include README.md file which contains information about your exercise work.
+Describe how the exercise has been done and how it works and/or is there still some errors.
 Include needed links to other related materials in a web which describes how your have done your exercise.
 You can record for example a video and upload it to YouTube or you can add